 - What are some contrasts between the publishing industry and the tech industry?
 Stagnant and predictable v.s. aspirational and entrepreneurial?

-Distributed Blackness: African American Cybercultures (2020)
+Distributed Blackness: African American Cybercultures (December 4, 2020)

-By André Brock Jr.
+by André Brock Jr.

 - Brock’s emphasis on Critical Technocultural Discourse Analysis.
 What did we think of his methodology?